Diversity, Equity, Accessibility, and Inclusion at the Speed

 Benches, chairs, and couches are also available at points throughout the galleries, should you need to rest or reflect.

-If you would prefer to use a wheelchair, they are available to borrow at Guest Relations.
+If you would prefer to use a wheelchair or a cane, they are available to borrow at Guest Relations.

 Parents and Children